 The End of the Obama Administration

 This is a transcription of the opening statement Lyndon H. LaRouche, Jr. gave at a LaRouche PAC webcast on Jan.
 30, 2010, in Northern Virginia.
 The transcript of the lengthy question-and-answer period which followed it is available here.
 The webcast was co-hosted by LaRouche's Western States Spokesman Harley Schlanger and National Spokeswoman Debra Freeman.
-The audio and video files of the webcast are archived at www.larouchepac.com.
+The video of the webcast is archived here.

 Schlanger: ...
 As all of you are aware, the world has changed dramatically with the beginning of the New Year.
 And it was nowhere more clear, than what we saw happen a mere ten days ago in Massachusetts, where the people of the United States, through their brethren in Massachusetts, the great Commonwealth of Massachusetts, spoke out, and said, "No!" to the fascist health-care bill of the Obama Administration.
 But more than that, they said they're not going to listen to this Congress any more, that they want new leadership and new ideas.
 And for new leadership and new ideas, there's only one place to turn in the United States, and globally, and that's to Lyndon LaRouche.